ankush0303/ankush0303.github.io/_pages/contact.md

 <br>
 <b>[Use of Residuals for Image Denoising](http://ameyanjarlekar.github.io/files/residuals.pdf)</b> <br>
  Denoising algorithm using the residual image.
-Also, studied and implemented metrics for quality of image denoisingwithout the use of the reference image.
+Also, studied and implemented metrics for quality of image denoising without the use of the reference image.

 <br>
 <b>[Supervised Detection of Tennis Ball from Camera Stream](https://github.com/ameyanjarlekar/MRT)</b> <br>